tdebuche/HGCAL_TPG_pTT/Geometry/README.md

-This folder allows one to create a list with the z-coordinate of each layer and the bins (eta-phi bins = pTTs)/
+This folder allows one to create a list with the z-coordinate of each layer and the bins (eta-phi bins = pTTs)

 Programs :
   - import/compute the z-coordinates of layers